-Cisco Security Intelligence Operations has detected significant activity related to Italian-language spam e-mail messages that claim to contain a personal photograph for the recipient.
+Cisco Security has detected significant activity related to Italian-language spam e-mail messages that claim to contain a personal photograph for the recipient.
 The text in the e-mail message attempts to convince the recipient to open the attachment to view the details.
 However, the .zip attachment contains a malicious .scr file that, when executed, attempts to infect the system with malicious code.

 E-mail messages that are related to this threat (RuleID5080 and RuleID5080KVR) may contain any of the following files:

 The sexy.scr file in the sexy.zip attachment has a file size of 114,688 bytes.
 The MD5 checksum, which is a unique identifier of the executable, is the following string: 0x640E5AC2CA45EC7CA5234514C3803F2C